amaabca/aws-lex-custom-resources/README.md

 - v2LexBotAliasProviderServiceToken
 - v2LexBotIntentPriorityProviderServiceToken

 The stack will use defaulted values for each resource if the CustomResourceBaseStackProps only has `enabled` set to `true`.
 These defaults change depending on the resource.
 By default the stack resources use handler code that is included in the library.
-The handlers for v1 rely on the AWS SDK and it is auto supplied by lambda, the v2 handlers run esbuild and bundle up the packages automatically.
+The v2 handlers run esbuild and bundle up the packages automatically.
 This can be customized as seen in the props above.

 #### Example Usage: